shadadu/OptimalShopLocation/README.md

-The essential initial methodology is to look at this as a regression problem where we have the dependent variable as as the optimal location coordinates (GPS, Geolocation) and the explanatory or control variables include relevant radius demographics, income levels of potential customers, competitive retailer factors, target or expected revenue, location amenities (i.e., other businesses or social locations that affect traffic), etc. Expectedly, machine learning would also help to model the complexity of the data and factors.
+The essential initial methodology is to look at this as a regression problem where we have the dependent variable as as the optimal location coordinates (GPS, Geolocation) and the explanatory or control variables include relevant radius demographics, income levels of potential customers, competitive retailer factors, target or expected revenue, location amenities (i.e., other businesses or social locations that affect traffic), etc. However, given that we would have sales data only for locations with relevant retail shops, it may be more fitting to run the regression model with Expected Sales as the dependent variable and it's relative location as one of the dependent variables.
+Expectedly, machine learning would also help to model the complexity of the data and factors.